haradonmatwit/EZ-Expense/README.md

 To be able to recreate this project:

 1) Download Android Studio to begin.
-2) Either download and export the zip file for EZ-Expense or, copy the repository link and clone it in Android Studios under clone URL option
+2) Either download and export the zip file for EZ-Expense or, copy the repository link and clone it in Android Studios under clone URL option.
+3) After downloaded, the user can either log into an existing account or create a new account.
+4)Once the account has been established, the previous data will be displayed.